 A review conducted at Stanford University, which looked at 27 studies conducted between 1976 and 2002, found that 16 out of 27 studies found that exercise significantly reduces a man’s risk for developing prostate cancer.
 The average risk reduction ranged from 10 percent to 30 percent.
 (12) The researchers stated, “The ability of exercise to modulate hormone levels, prevent obesity, enhance immune function and reduce oxidative stress have all been postulated as mechanisms that may underlie the protective effect of exercise.”

 3. Treat Other Health Conditions and Check Your Medications

 Many of the same lifestyle habits that lead to conditions like high blood pressure, diabetes, high cholesterol, heart disease and depression can also increase your cancer risk.
 These are also associated with worsened sexual function, including contributing to erectile dysfunction.
 Work on overcoming health challenges through diet and lifestyle changes as much as possible, then consider speaking with your doctor about other treatments or medications that can also help.
-Recovery from serious diseases, including cancer, is easier if your metabolically healthy and not battling other health problems.
+Recovery from serious diseases, including cancer, is easier if you’re metabolically healthy and not battling other health problems.

 If you’re taking any medications, it’s a good idea to speak to your doctor about how they may contribute to negative side effects.
 For example, some medications, such as SSRIs (used to treat depression), beta-blockers (used for high blood pressure), and medications used for insomnia and anxiety, can affect your prostate.
 These may have a negative impact on sexual dysfunction because they can cause decreased libido, impairment in arousal, erectile dysfunction, delayed ejaculation, and delayed or absent orgasm.
 (13)